Or, we’re doomed! But why?

 Asteroid strike?
 Well yeah, if we get hit by an asteroid ten miles wide then we are stuffed along with most life, just as the dinosaurs copped it when it happened to them.
 It’s just not likely enough to happen in the duration of our species to be an issue.
 A city might get hit one day by a Tunguska-sized meteorite.
 That would be a tragedy for the city concerned, but it would not bring down the global industrial system.

 For many years, I have been pondering what will finally get us.
 I’m confident I have a credible answer.
-You’ll have to read my books to find out what it is!
+You’ll have to read Sovereigns of the Collapse to find out what it is!